 Silicon Valley lifestyle San Jose

-Generosity in a Sugar Daddy isn't the same as wealth.
-Some of the most financially generous men in the San Jose market earn $180K — they've decided they want to invest in a real connection and they do it wholeheartedly.
-Some men earning $500K will negotiate every dinner and ghost when the money conversation comes up.
+Generosity and wealth aren't the same thing.
+Some of the most generous men in the San Jose market earn $180K a year.
+They've decided to invest in a real connection, and they do it wholeheartedly.
+Meanwhile, some men earning $500K will negotiate every dinner and vanish the moment money comes up.

-Here's how to read it before you've spent time finding out the hard way:
+Here's how to spot the difference before you waste time finding out the hard way:

 ✅ He's genuinely generous